joandong2/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive websites respond to the size of the browser at any given point while adaptive adapt to the width of the browser at a specific points.

 2. Describe what it means to be mobile first vs desktop first.

+Desktop first means designing from highest specification then going down to smaller resolution. in mobile first, starts from smallest screen and going up to highest resolution.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+62.5% is equal to 10px in most browsers, so it makes it easier to calculate REM units.

 4. How would you describe preprocessing to someone new to CSS?

+It extends the CSS language allowing different methods that is not available in vanilla CSS such as nesting, variables usage, functions & minifying.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I think the ability to use functions between styles could lessen the repetition of it between elements, and reuse those styles easily in other elements.
+Debugging and compiling is a harder compare to vanilla CSS.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.